 Screen Quality

-One of the standout features of the Asus Transformer Pad Infinity TF700 is its 10.1-inch Super IPS+ display with a resolution of 1920 x 1200 pixels, resulting in a pixel density of approximately 224 pixels per inch (PPI).
-This high-resolution display provides sharp text, vibrant colors, and excellent viewing angles, making it ideal for multimedia consumption, web browsing, and productivity tasks.
+Arguably the most prominent feature of this Asus Transformer Pad Infinity TF700 tablet is its 10.1-inch Super IPS+ screen with a resolution of 1920 x 1200 pixels, giving it an approximate pixel density of 224 pixels per inch (PPI).
+Such a high-resolution display results in sharp text, lends great colors, and affords wide viewing angles, making multimedia, surfing, and productivity very enjoyable.

 Brightness and Outdoor Visibility